snaptortoise/gravity-forms-minmax/README.md

 ## Description

 Doing complex calculations in Gravity Forms can be a chore, but this plugin can make it slightly easier.
 This WordPress plugin adds `MIN()` and `MAX()` functions for Gravity Forms number fields calculations.
-It can be used to determine the highest or lowest value between two passed arguments, including merge tags.
+It can be used to determine the highest or lowest value between any number of passed arguments, including merge tags.

 ## Examples

-This will return the smaller of the two fields (inserted as merge tags) and proceed to divide it by 2:
+This will return the smaller of the four fields (inserted as merge tags) and proceed to divide it by 2:

-`MIN({Field:1}, {Field:2}) / 2`
+`MIN({Field:1}, {Field:2}, {Field:3}, {Field:4}) / 2`

-This will return the larger of the two fields and proceed to multiply by 4:
+This will return the larger of two fields and proceed to multiply by 4:

 `MAX({Field:1}, {Field:2}) * 4`